heroku/devcenter-java-quartz-rabbitmq/ARTICLE.md

         $ export CLOUDAMQP_URL="amqp://guest:guest@localhost:5672/%2f"

-Now use a helper class to connect to RabbitMQ based on the `CLOUDAMQP_URL` environment variable (the `RabbitFactoryUtil.java` file [in the example project](https://github.com/heroku/devcenter-java-quartz-rabbitmq/blob/master/src/main/java/com/heroku/devcenter/RabbitFactoryUtil.java)):

-    package com.heroku.devcenter;

-    import static java.lang.System.getenv;
-    import java.net.URI;
-    import java.net.URISyntaxException;

-    import com.rabbitmq.client.ConnectionFactory;

-    public class RabbitFactoryUtil {

-        public static ConnectionFactory getConnectionFactory() throws URISyntaxException {
-            ConnectionFactory factory = new ConnectionFactory();

-            URI uri = new URI(getenv("CLOUDAMQP_URL"));
-            factory.setUsername(uri.getUserInfo().split(":")[0]);
-            factory.setPassword(uri.getUserInfo().split(":")[1]);
-            factory.setHost(uri.getHost());
-            factory.setPort(uri.getPort());
-            factory.setVirtualHost(uri.getPath().substring(1));

-            return factory;
-        }

-    }

-The `RabbitFactoryUtil` class reads the `CLOUDAMQP_URL` environment variable and uses the connection information in the URL to create and return a RabbitMQ `ConnectionFactory` instance.
-This will be used by the scheduler and worker processes to connect to the shared message queue.
-This example uses an environment variable named `CLOUDAMQP_URL` because that is the way the [CloudAMQP Heroku Add-on](https://addons.heroku.com/cloudamqp) will provide it's connection information to the application.
+The `CLOUDAMQP_URL` environment variable will be used by the scheduler and worker processes to connect to the shared message queue.
+This example uses that environment variable because that is the way the [CloudAMQP Heroku Add-on](https://addons.heroku.com/cloudamqp) will provide it's connection information to the application.

 The `SchedulerMain` class needs to be updated to add a new message onto a queue every time the `HelloJob` is executed.
 Here is the new `HelloJob` class from the [SchedulerMain.java file in the sample project](https://github.com/heroku/devcenter-java-quartz-rabbitmq/blob/master/src/main/java/com/heroku/devcenter/SchedulerMain.java):